 29. Keep warm with a cup of delicious hot chocolate

 Make the best cup of hot chocolate with this recipe.
+You can never go wrong with hot chocolate.
+The warm feeling will be almost instantaneous.

 31. Maximize the use of your water after you shower